The Annual Gathering 2015

 Legacies should be made to The Community of Aidan and Hilda with a covering letter, if desired, stating any particular project or person it should be allocated to.

-Those who wish to make standing orders through their bank should contact the community office for the appropriate form or download it by clicking here.
-If you pay income or capital gains tax we can recover tax paid if you complete a gift aid form (available from the community office).
-Those who give single donations from which we can re-claim tax should also complete a gift aid form.
+Those who wish to make standing orders through their bank should contact the Community Administrator for the appropriate form or download it by clicking here.
+If you pay income or capital gains tax we can recover tax paid if you complete a Gift Aid form (available from the Community Administrator).
+Those who give single donations from which we can re-claim tax should also complete a Gift Aid form.